adamkulawik/tdd-oop-workshop/exercises/VOD.md

 Create a API with two methods
 - `TransactionID payForMovie(CustomerID customerID, MovieID movieId)`
-- `MovieStream showMovieStream(TransactionID transactionId)`
+- `TransactionDetails showTransactionDetails(TransactionID transactionId)`

-returning date of transaction, movieId, and a price.
+returning date of transaction, customerId movieId, and a price.
 Price is fixed to 0 USD at the moment.

 > How about persisting data?
 How to test it?
 Time to dive into unit and integration test